yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

 ## Checklist of preferred objection handling

-1.  **Objection:** Owners of each business application need to approve any substantial application change, including migration.
+1. Owners of each business application need to approve any substantial application change, including migration.
 Business owners have indicated that they will require evidence that migration will be successful before granting approval.

-    **Answer:** Migration projects should include creation of a proof of concept deployment, to validate the overall architecture and any assumptions, for example regarding the impact of changes to network latency between application components.
+    Migration projects should include creation of a proof of concept deployment, to validate the overall architecture and any assumptions, for example regarding the impact of changes to network latency between application components.
 This helps build confidence in Azure as a platform for hosting the application.

     For the migration process itself, Azure Site Recovery supports a 'test failover'.
 This creates the Azure deployment in parallel with the existing deployment, allowing the migration process to be verified without risk of production impact.
 Likewise, database migration using DMS does not impact the existing production database.

     Third-party migration tools used for migration of physical servers similarly support a validation step prior to committing the migration.

-2.  **Objection:** Fabrikam have negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
+2. Fabrikam have negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
 Any cost estimates need to reflect their EA discount.

-    **Answer:** Not a problem!
+    Not a problem!
 Cost estimates from both Azure Migrate and the Azure Pricing Calculator can be tailored to reflect your EA discount.

-3.  **Objection:** Many applications comprise multiple components or tiers.
+3. Many applications comprise multiple components or tiers.
 How can you ensure that these migrations are appropriately orchestrated?

-    **Answer:** Using Azure Site Recovery, VMs can be grouped to reflect the application architecture.
+    Using Azure Site Recovery, VMs can be grouped to reflect the application architecture.
 The dependency visualization feature of Azure Migrate helps identify and configure these groupings.

     The migration process can then be staged to migrate different groups of VMs separately.
 Custom scripts can be used to perform custom pre- and post-migration operations.

     Similar orchestration is also supported by third-party migration tools, used for physical servers.

-4.  **Objection:** To reduce business impact, each migration should be designed to minimize application downtime.
+4. To reduce business impact, each migration should be designed to minimize application downtime.
 In addition, to reduce risk, there must be an option to fail-back should the migration experience an unexpected problem.

-    **Answer:** Migration will always be designed to create the new application deployment in parallel with the existing deployment.
+    Migration will always be designed to create the new application deployment in parallel with the existing deployment.
 This applies to all application tiers, including the database.

     To ensure data consistency during migration, a short application downtime may be required.
 For application servers migrated using ASR, incremental replication keeps the duration of this downtime to a minimum, since the initial data transfer can happen while the application is on-line so only deltas need be synchronized during the migration window.

     Similarly, data migration using DMS supports online migration, allowing you to keep your application online while data is synchronized, and to track the status of any pending changes.
 Only a short downtime window is required to cut over to the new database.

     In the event of an unexpected issue arising, the existing deployment remains available as a fail-back.
 If the issue is detected prior to cutting over production traffic to the new service, the on-premises server can immediately pick up where it left off.
 If the need to fail-back is identified only after the migrated service has received production traffic, then database changes may have occurred, which will need to be reverse-migrated to the on-premises system.
 This scenario is best avoided by ensuring the migration is properly tested.
-For critical applications the reverse-migration should be tested (in a test environment) in case it is required.
+For critical applications, the reverse-migration should be tested (in a test environment) in case it is required.

-5.  **Objection:** We are expecting to move all our existing infrastructure to Azure.
+5. We are expecting to move all our existing infrastructure to Azure.
 Reducing our on-premises server costs should provide substantial cost savings.
 Can you confirm what savings we can expect?

-    **Answer:** It is a common myth that all workloads should move to the cloud, and that the cloud will automatically be cheaper.
+    It is a common myth that all workloads should move to the cloud, and that the cloud will automatically be cheaper.
 Careful planning will be required to optimize your Azure deployment, and a cost analysis performed to make sure the business case for migration is sound and fully understood.

     The [Build a business justification for cloud migration](https://docs.microsoft.com/azure/architecture/cloud-adoption/business-strategy/cloud-migration-business-case) guide is a useful resource for dispelling cloud adoption myths and building a realistic business case.

 ## Customer quote (to be read back to the attendees at the end)

-James Lynch, CTO: *We chose Azure as our strategic cloud platform, due to the breadth of services offered and wide range of tools available to support migrating our existing workloads.
+"We chose Azure as our strategic cloud platform, due to the breadth of services offered and wide range of tools available to support migrating our existing workloads.
 Despite a complex, legacy on-premises environment we have now completed the bulk of our Azure migrations, without incident, in under 9 months.
-Our applications are now faster, more reliable, and cheaper and easier to operate and maintain.*
+Our applications are now faster, more reliable, and cheaper and easier to operate and maintain."  - James Lynch, CTO